 - Baby or adoption loan

-Karrot’s terms of 3 and 5 years and its loan amount of $5,000-$35,000 makes their loans very flexible and useful for just about anything!
+Karrot’s term of 60 months and its maximum loan amount of $35,000 makes their loans very flexible and useful for just about anything!

 Is Karrot Right for You?